 The night was unusually dark and still, clouds coating the sky in a sheet of grey-black.
 The only light came from the flashlights of the guards as they scanned the perimeter, the only movement from a single, cloaked figure who ran through the shadows, hiding from the eyes in the sky.

 Lenna clutched her bundle tighter to her chest as she knelt in the shadow of a tall statue.
 Her breath came hard and fast.
 This was her only chance.
 She could not fail.
-She peered over her shoulder, seeking out the lights of the guards.
-One was moving slowly past the nearest stretch of fencing, casually checking the grounds for escapees.
+She peered over her shoulder.
+One of the flashlight beams moved slowly past the nearest stretch of fencing, as if casually checking the grounds for escapees.

 For her.

-Lenna’s arms clenched at the thought, squeezing her bundle tightly, and a faint whimper of protest came at the movement.
-Chagrined, she loosened her grip, smoothing the cloth away from the tiny face inside.
+Lenna’s arms clenched at the thought, squeezing her bundle tightly.
+A, faint whimper came from withing.
+Chagrined, she loosened her grip and pushed the cloth away from the tiny face inside.

 “Sorry, sweetie,” she whispered.
 “Don’t you worry, Mommy’s got you.”

-Soothed, the baby yawned, and nestled deeper in her mother’s arms.
-Lenna gently smoothed her bangs out of her eyes, feeling her heart clench at the thought of the fate her tiny child would face.
+Soothed, the baby yawned and nestled deeper in her mother’s arms.
+Lenna gently brushed her multi-colored bangs out of her eyes, feeling her heart clench at the thought of the fate her tiny child would face.
 Except she wouldn’t have too - Lenna was going to make sure of that.
 She would find somewhere else - a place where her daughter’s beautiful hair wouldn’t matter, a place where her twelve fingers and toes wouldn’t be seen as odd.
 For the hundredth time, she brushed her fingers through that strangely long and silky hair, counting the shades.
 Lavender...violet....heather… periwinkle….mulberry and plum….
 She was just so beautiful.
 She enfolded her in her arms once again.

 She was going to escape tonight.
 One way or another, she wouldn’t spend another minute in this constricting life.